mfgaspar/blog.source.code/_posts/2018-10-03-Kettle on the Edge.markdown

 One of the problem of amazing tools is that they get big and sometimes they provide much more then we need for simpler, anyhow more complex tasks.

-## So, can we use Pentaho Data Integration for Edge processing?
+## So, can we use Pentaho Data Integration for Edge Computing?

 The answer is off course, yes, we can!